How We See the Internet

-When we think about the Internet, many of us think about something beyond the technology of the Internet itself.
+Defining how we at the Internet Society see the Internet is an important first step.
+When we think about the Internet, what comes to mind for many of us is something beyond the technology of the Internet itself.
 By definition, the Internet is a technical system: a communications infrastructure that enables networks around the globe to interconnect.
-However, over the past two decades, the Internet has become far more than a technology.
-With more than 3.5 billion people online today, the Internet is now an integral part of the social and economic fabric of many communities around the world.
+It’s a network of networks.
+That said, over the past two decades, the Internet has come to mean far more than just the technology.
+With more than 4 billion people online today, the Internet is now an integral part of the social and economic fabric of many communities around the world.

 Fundamental properties of the Internet

 In the history of humankind, few technologies have resulted in such widespread social and economic change in a relatively short period of time.
-Growing nearly 900% from 400 million in 2000 to 3.5 billion users today, the Internet has had an unprecedented impact on the economy and societies around the globe.
+Growing nearly 900% from 400 million in 2000 to more than 4 billion users today,2 the Internet has had an unprecedented impact on economies and societies around the globe.

-Conversely, the impact of the Internet on society has also transformed the Internet itself.
-It is no longer just the home of email, static webpages and discussion boards.
+Conversely, the impact of the Internet on society has also transformed how we use the Internet.
+It is no longer just the home of email, static webpages, and discussion boards.
 Today’s Internet is so much more.
-It is a dynamic space for collaboration, commerce and expression.
-Video currently accounts for more than two-thirds of all Internet traffic in the world, and people accessing the Internet via mobile devices now outnumber those connecting from a computer.
-The Internet has changed political systems, revolutionised business, and reshaped communities worldwide.
+It’s a dynamic space for collaboration, commerce, and expression.
+Video currently accounts for more than two-thirds of all Internet traffic, and people accessing the Internet via smartphones now dominate.

 In spite of all this dynamism, certain properties of the Internet persist.
-These properties, which we call invariants, have been the foundation for the Internet since its earliest days.
-At the same time, it is because of these invariants that the Internet has become such a dynamic resource.
-These technical properties are at the heart of the Internet’s success – they provide users with the ability to fully benefit from the Internet.
+These properties, which we call “invariants,” have been the foundation for the Internet since its earliest days.
+At the same time, it’s because of these invariants that the Internet has become such a dynamic resource.
+These characteristics are at the heart of the Internet’s success – they have enabled the Internet to serve as a platform for seemingly limitless innovation, economic growth and opportunities for people everywhere.

 Global reach, integrity